Notice to Industry 4: Requirements for grooms accompanying and working with horses at the Mickleham post-entry quarantine facility

 - Ensuring that soiled bedding and waste is deposited in the designated bin/area within the facility.

 Note: All required equipment, feed and therapeutics must be provided by the importer, and are subject to the department's requirements for entry into the facility.
-Feed arriving with horses, may only be used if accompanied by an import permit and it has been appropriately treated prior to use.
+Feed arriving with horses may only be used if accompanied by an import permit and it has been appropriately treated prior to use.

-Grooms are required to comply with the following general requirements:
+All personnel are required to comply with the following general requirements:

 - All gates are to be kept closed and locked.

 - Loss of keys or access cards, or damage to property must be reported to department officers immediately.